-I thought it was weird and coincidental enough when, last week, just after chatting with our new Animal Inspector about the topic of rabies, a case of a possibly rabid animal was called in while I was out of the office.
+I thought it was weird and coincidental enough when, last week, just as I was submitting the column concluding with the story of a feral kitten needing to be tested for rabies because it bit a man, another case of a possibly rabid animal was called in to my office.

 The message on the machine described the caller's concern about the family cat having been near a dead crow and, then, a couple days later, the cat died.
-I was preparing mentally to talk about West Nile virus and explaining that her cat did not catch WNv from a dead crow.
+I was preparing mentally to talk about West Nile virus and explaining her cat did not catch WNv from a dead crow.
 When I called her, though, and asked if the cat had displayed any symptoms of illness, the woman told me the cat was sort of old but had been healthy and, oh, yeah, it had come into the house with a puncture wound the week before.